 There are dangers in everything we want to do – whether it’s travelling the outback, or crossing the road.
 Every day we make choices between taking a risk and living a ‘safe’ life.

-There are a lot of reasons for women to travel alone.
+There are a lot of reasons for women to travel alone

-Women in Australia, on average, live 3 years longer than men.
+Women in Australia live, on average, 3 years longer than men.
 The divorce rate is increasing for people who have been married for more than 20 years.
 The median age for women at divorce is 42.5 years old.
 That is, just when your kids are growing up, after you’ve spent years looking after everybody else.
 So, what do you do next?

 Many of the women I’ve met who are travelling alone or with a female friend are doing so because their partners died before they could make that trip they had been planning for years.
 I started travelling solo this time because Doc (my partner) can’t get extended time off work.
 I got sick of hearing “next year”, and decided that my next year is already here.